pluralsight/guides/in-review/python/decorators-as-classes-or-functions/article.md

 ## Common decorator misconception

-A common definition of a Python decorator is 'A function that takes a function and returns a function.'
+One definition of a Python decorator is 'A function that takes a function and returns a function.'
 This is a straight-forward definition, however, it's a bit inaccurate.
 In practice, a Python decorator is actually more flexible than simply a function.